Review: Nest Thermostat E brings beauty and brains at a budget-friendly price

 - Reduced support for multiple HVAC accessories vs. full-featured Nest – limited support for dual-fuel, no support for humidity systems

-- The “frost” (blur) on text and icons is pleasing to look at but might be off-putting to users with less-than-perfect vision
+- The “frost” (blur) on text and icons is pleasing to look at but might be off-putting to users with less-than-perfect vision (we found it easy to read, even in “setup” and “settings” screens, but your mileage may vary)

 - Probably requires a C-wire – Nest says it doesn’t necessarily need one and can charge from your own HVAC system (depending on your usage and specific components), but some of the alternatives either provide a reliable workaround for your missing C-wire or are specifically designed to work without one